-Upper-level planning: Second year students should take CHEM 240 Organic Chemistry I and CHEM 250 Organic Chemistry II, finish the Mathematics requirement if not completed the first year and take the next sequential Biology course.
+Upper-level planning: Second year students should take CHEM 240 Organic Chemistry I and CHEM 250 Organic Chemistry II, finish the Mathematics requirement if not completed the first year and take the next sequential Biology course (BIOL 250 Genetics).
 Whether to take more biology or chemistry first will depend on the interests of the student and the type of research they hope to undertake in the future.
+Third year students should take CHEM 330 Biological Chemistry and CHEM 335 Advanced Biological Chemistry.
+The BCMB faculty recommends taking BIOL 450 Advanced Cell Biology in the third year in preparation for taking the BCMB GRE that is part of the Senior Capstone Experience.

-- a.
+a.
 Undergraduate Research is a key component of the BCMB major.
 All students must earn research credit for work done during one summer in a full time research project, or for work done part-time during two semesters during the academic year.
 Students should plan on being involved in research as early and as often as possible.
 Second-year students will generally not be ready to earn research credit, but they can volunteer to help in projects and start preparing for undertaking their own projects.
 Ideally, by the end of their junior year, students will have been involved in research in some way.
-All research for credit must be approved by the BCMB core faculty prior to the start of the research project. - b.
+All research for credit must be approved by the BCMB core faculty prior to the start of the research project.

+- b.
 Students should also begin planning as early as possible for the type of graduate or professional programs they wish to enter after graduating from Hendrix because some programs will have prerequisites beyond those courses which make up the major.
 Early planning is also crucial for students who plan to study abroad.
-Due to the highly structured nature of the major, and the time required to complete the Research requirement, students will need to be well ahead of schedule prior to the study abroad experience, or attend a foreign school which allows them to take courses that will count towards the major.
+Due to the highly structured nature of the major, and the time required to complete the Research requirement, students will need to be well ahead of schedule prior to the study abroad experience, or attend a foreign school which allows them to take courses that will count towards the major. - c.

-c.
 BCMB Journal Club.
 All BCMB majors are strongly encouraged to attend the BCMB Journal Club.
 This group meets on a weekly basis to discuss current research in the field.
 We feel that attendance and participation demonstrates genuine interest in the field, provides important insight into how modern research is done, and helps keep faculty and students abreast of the rapid developments in this dynamic discipline.